 Will the Leaning Tower of Pisa eventually fall over?

-We hope not!
+I hope not!
 According to experts, the Leaning Tower of Pisa should remain standing for another 200 years or so, thanks to refurbishment projects.
-In fact, it may not ever fall if the engineers have calculated their fixes correctly.
+In fact, it may not ever fall if the team of engineers has calculated their fixes correctly.

 Visit the Leaning Tower of Pisa!

 Pisa makes a lovely day trip by train from Florence during a tour of Tuscany.
-Learn what you need to know about visiting the Leaning Tower of Pisa via TripAdvisor or book your Pisa tour via Viator now!
+Longing to visit and go inside of the tower yourself?
+Book your Leaning Tower of Pisa visit with GetYourGuide now!

 Explore More of Europe